 1. Personal Investigation and portfolio work - comprises of practical work and the personal study.
-At the start of the course there will be a foundation stage which will equip students with fresh approaches and skills within Fine Art, which will build and extend on your skills and approaches to Fine Art practice.
-The foundation stage will lead to more independent response work from internally set or negotiated themes during the courses.
-The personal Investigation incorporates three major elements: supporting studies, practical work, and a personal study.
+At the start The minimum entry requirements for level 3 academic study of the course there will be a foundation stage which will equip students with fresh approaches and skills within apply.
+In addition, applicants will require a Grade 6 in GCSE Art along with a portfolio review.
+Fine Art, which will build and extend on your skills and approaches to Fine Art practice.
+The foundation stage will lead to more independent response work from Please contact the individual schools directly and visit the internally set or negotiated themes during the courses.
+The departments to gain more insight into how each of the personal Investigation incorporates three major elements: courses are differently structured. supporting studies, practical work, and a personal study.
 The first component makes up 60% of the A Level grade.
-Supporting studies and practical work will comprise a portfolio of development work and outcomes based on themes and ideas developed from personal
+Supporting studies and practical work will comprise a portfolio of development work and outcomes based on themes and ideas developed from personal starting points.
+The personal study will be evidenced through critical written communication showing contextual research and understanding in a minimum 1000 words of continuous prose, which may contain integrated images.